 Last Updated on

-Homemade Bacon.
-Not bacon you cook at home, but Bacon made from Scratch!
+Homemade Bacon!
+Not bacon you cook at home, but Bacon cured from scratch!

 What even is that?
 Just think sirloin vs filet.
 Yes, really!

 I remember when I met Homemade Bacon for the first time.
 Bacon with a capital ‘B’.
 Bacon smoked with REAL hickory chips.
 Bacon made with Pure Maple Sugar, as in sugar straight from a maple tree.
 Until you have had Homemade Hickory Smoked Bacon, your life is not complete.
 Is it kind of sad that I might actually believe that?

 My family and I had this awesome experience with Home Cured Bacon about a year or so ago at my favorite uncle’s house over the Thanksgiving holiday.
 Every morning for breakfast, he would slice it off of this large, center cut slab and fry up a couple dozen slices to be served with the egg dish of the day.
 The slices were always twice as thick as store bought bacon and the way the marbling would render in the fry pan and turn golden and bubbly and caramelize, oh my gosh, my mouth is watering just writing about it.
 Lets just say, there was never a slice left over.